 Playing in a dangerous manner is defined as any action that, while trying to play the ball, threatens injury to someone (including the player himself) and includes preventing a nearby opponent from playing the ball for fear of injury.
-Playing in a dangerous manner involves no physical contact between the Players and is punished ay an indirect free kick.
-A scissors or bicycle kick is NOT permissible as it is dangerous to nearby opponents and to the player.
+Playing in a dangerous manner may involve no physical contact between the Players and is punished ay an indirect free kick.
+Where physical contact is made or where there is a greater risk of injury that endangers the safety of an opponent then more serious disciplinary penalties (such as a caution or a sending-off) will be applied.

-- 1. Slide Tackles (sliding in an attempt to play the ball while an opponent is playing it or is about to play it, except for the goalkeeper in his own goal area), are NOT allowed: - a) If a player performs a slide tackle with NO contact with another player and presents no immediate risk to player safety (i.e. the act does NOT cause the other player to move out of the way in order not to be hurt), then an Indirect Free Kick will be given - b) If a player performs a slide tackle WITH contact with another player, or that causes the other player to move out of the way for fear of injury, or performs any slide tackle that in the opinion of the Referee is reckless, then a Caution will be given - c) Any slide tackle from behind or to the side, or any slide tackle with excessive force or with an apparent intent to injure, or with apparent disregard for other player's safety, will result in a Sending Off. - d) Any slide tackles that is made as a two-footed lunge at an opponent is generally considered to endanger the safety of an opponent and is hence sanctioned as serious foul play, resulting in a sending-off.
+1. Slide Tackles (sliding in an attempt to play the ball while an opponent is playing it or is about to play it, except for the goalkeeper in his own goal area), are NOT allowed:

+- a) If a player performs a slide tackle with NO contact with another player and presents no immediate risk to player safety (i.e. the act does NOT cause the other player to move out of the way in order not to be hurt), then an Indirect Free Kick will be given - b) If a player performs a slide tackle WITH contact with another player, or that causes the other player to move out of the way for fear of injury, or performs any slide tackle that in the opinion of the Referee is reckless, then a Caution will be given - c) Any slide tackle from behind or to the side, or any slide tackle with excessive force or with an apparent intent to injure, or with apparent disregard for other player's safety, will result in a Sending Off. - d) Any slide tackles that is made as a two-footed lunge at an opponent is generally considered to endanger the safety of an opponent and is hence sanctioned as serious foul play, resulting in a sending-off.
 This is still the case even if the ball is won cleanly without touching an opponent. - 2.
-Slide kicks (sliding on the ground to kick the ball) are NOT allowed: - a) If a player performs a slide kick with NO contact to another player and no immediate risk to player safety (i.e. the act does NOT cause other players to move out of the way in order not to be hurt), then an Indirect Free Kick will be given - b) If a player performs a slide kick that contacts another player or causes the other player to move out of the way for fear of injury, or any slide kick that in the opinion of the Referee is reckless, then a Caution will be given - c) Any slide kick that involves contact with another player and is judged to be with excessive force, then a Sending Off will be given. - 3.
-Playing the ball from the ground is NOT allowed: - a) If a player plays the ball while lying on the ground or while having a hand/knee on the ground (applies to a player other than the goalkeeper), then an Indirect Free Kick will be given. - b) Playing the ball from the ground and making contact with another player, or causing the other player to move out of the way for fear of injury, or in the opinion of the referee the action is reckless, will be given a Caution.
+Slide kicks (sliding on the ground to kick the ball) are NOT allowed: - a) If a player performs a slide kick with NO contact to another player and no immediate risk to player safety (i.e. the act does NOT cause other players to move out of the way in order not to be hurt), then an Indirect Free Kick will be given - b) If a player performs a slide kick that contacts another player or causes the other player to move out of the way for fear of injury, or any slide kick that in the opinion of the Referee is reckless, then a Caution will be given c) Any slide kick that involves contact with another player and is judged to be with excessive force, then a Sending Off will be given.

+3. Playing the ball from the ground is NOT allowed:

+- a) If a player plays the ball while lying on the ground or while having a hand/knee on the ground (applies to a player other than the goalkeeper), then an Indirect Free Kick will be given. - b) Playing the ball from the ground and making contact with another player, or causing the other player to move out of the way for fear of injury, or in the opinion of the referee the action is reckless, will be given a Caution.